OUR DOG SELECTION

 You will be informed via email if a dog(s) you applied for has been adopted, already has applications in process, is not compatible to your situation, does not meet local BSL requirements, etc. We may also send you an email asking for a few clarifications before assigning your application to an Adoption Counselor.
 Again, check your spam folder!

 Please keep in mind that our turnaround is unpredictable.
-Although we do our absolute best to keep the dogs' listings up-to-date, we may conduct several adoptions in one day and the site won’t be immediately updated.
+Although we do our absolute best to keep the dogs' listings as current as possible, we may conduct several adoptions in one day and the site won’t be immediately updated.
 Some of the dogs listed as “AVAILABLE” might have recently been adopted, while not all available dogs may be listed.

 If your application qualifies for an interview, the assigned Adoption Counselor or foster parent will schedule a phone conversation.
 The initial exchange will discuss general dog ownership, review breed-specific information, address previous pet history, consider your expectations, experience, etc.

 The next step will give you a chance to speak with someone who knows the dog(s) of your interest well enough to answer your questions (i.e. a foster parent or shelter volunteer).
 In some cases, this volunteer may also be your Adoption Counselor.